Strategy11/formidable-forms/readme.txt

 * <a href="https://formidableforms.com/features/customizable-woocommerce-forms/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">WooCommerce product configurator</a>.
 Add custom fields to a WooCommerce product order form and collect extra data when a product is added to the cart.
 Use calculations in your WooCommerce form for variable pricing and upload files with orders.
 * <a href="https://formidableforms.com/features/mailchimp-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">MailChimp Forms</a>.
 Add and update leads in a MailChimp email marketing list from a lead form, online order, or email form.
 * Constant Contact.
 Create leads automatically in Constant Contact with a newsletter signup form.
-* <a href="https://formidableforms.com/features/form-entries-to-getresponse/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">GetResponse</a>.
+* <a href="https://formidableforms.com/features/form-entries-to-getresponse/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">GetResponse Forms</a>.
 Collect leads and add them to GetResponse, and trigger GetResponse marketing automations.
-* AWeber.
+* AWeber Forms.
 Subscribe users to an AWeber mailing list when a newsletter signup form is submitted.
 * <a href="https://formidableforms.com/features/mailpoet-newsletters-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">MailPoet Newsletters</a>.
 Fill your email marketing lists from newsletter signup forms.
 Then send WordPress newsletters from your own site using MailPoet.
 * Highrise.
 Add leads to your Highrise CRM account any time a WordPress form is submitted.
 * Salesforce Forms.
 Create leads and any other Salesforce objects automatically.